mbs0ft/WordByWord/README.md

 3. Click **Select Folder** in the top left, grant the browser permission to read/write, and watch the magic happen!

 ## Contributing
-Feel free to open issues or submit pull requests (or translations)!
+Pull requests, bug reports, and feature ideas are welcome!
+Feel free to open an issue or submit a PR on GitHub.